HHundredHeardle/Frontend/README.md

 Flutter will be used to create the frontend application.
 This allows access to the benefits of using dart, including type safety and aspects of functional programming.
 Flutter also allows for the potential of creating mobile and desktop applications in the future.

-### 2.2 - InfinityFree
+### 2.2 - GitHub Pages

-The project is hosted by InfinityFree.
-InfinityFree provides the domain and SSL certificate.
-The project is deployed to InfinityFree using FTP.
+The project is hosted by GitHubPages.
+The project is deployed to GitHub Pages using GitHub Actions.

 ## 3 - CI/CD